irishryoon/TDA_on_lung_ECM/README.md

 This repository contains code for paper <a href="https://www.biorxiv.org/content/10.1101/2024.01.05.574362">"Deciphering the diversity and sequence of extracellular matrix and cellular spatial patterns in lung adenocarcinoma using topological data analysis"</a>.

 # Install
 Download <a href="https://julialang.org/downloads/">Julia</a>.
 We recommend downloading Julia v.1.10.2.
-For detailed instructions on installing Julia and the necessary packages, see [Julia_install_instructions.pdf][Julia_install_instructions.pdf\]
+For detailed instructions on installing Julia and the necessary packages, see 'Julia_install_instructions.pdf'

 # Tutorial: Quick-start on computing topological features